alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 This gives a profit of **14,550 NP/day**, although you will have to wait over a year per buy to convert it back to cash-on-hand.

 Look at it this way - you're making your money work for you.
 Also there's a free avatar for getting to 1 million NP in the stock market, which you'll easily hit if you wait until 60 NP to sell.
+I've got about 6 million NP tied up in the market right now.

 ![Stock Market avatar GIF](/public/np-guide/stockavatar.gif) {: .centered }